About the Journal

 Simon-Pierre Lacasse, Managing Editor

 A PhD candidate at the University of Ottawa, Simon-Pierre Lacasse thesis focuses on the relationship between Jews and French Canadians in the postwar era and during the Quiet revolution in Québec.
 More broadly, he is interested in the emergence and the challenges around the political rhetoric of Canadian pluralism from the angle of ethnic and religious minorities.
 He has been involved with the Association for Canadian Jewish Studies for several years, previously as Membership and Graduate Student Liaison executive chair and currently as Vice-President.

 Alan Bariman is an MA student at McGill University in the department of English literature and holds a BA from Concordia University in English Literature, graduating in 2017 with high honours and distinction.
 Interested in Canadian and Israeli culture, his previous studies focused on French Canadian literary criticisms of Canadian Jewish writing about Israel.

-Dr. Amir Lavie, Associate Editor – Digital
+Amir Lavie, PhD, Associate Editor – Digital & Book Reviews

 Janice Rosen, Archives Matter Editor

 Janice Rosen has been the Archives Director since 1989 of the Alex Dworkin Canadian Jewish Archives, formerly known as the Canadian Jewish Congress Charities Committee National Archives.
 Her publications include various surveys of Canadian Jewish archival resources and repositories for Canadian Jewish Studies.
 She is a co-creator of the Canadian Jewish Heritage Network, a database-driven website showcasing the holdings of several partner Archives and Museums.